Frankston, Victoria: Hard goods

-Frankston Power Centre is a hard goods retail park owned by SPG Investments.
+The Frankston Power Centre is a regional hard goods retail park owned by SPG Investments.
 It has 20 large format stores mainly retailing household goods and electronics, including: Anaconda, Forty Winks, Freedom, The Good Guys, Harvey Norman, Nick Scali, Plush and Spotlight as well as a Croc's Play Centre and food outlets.
 It is located between the Frankston CBD and Karingal, near the corner of Cranbourne Road and McMahons Road.
-Across from the Frankston Power Centre, on McMahons Road, is the hardware super-store Bunnings Warehouse.
+Across from the Frankston Power Centre, on McMahons Road, is the hardware super-store Bunnings.

-The northwest of the suburb has a number of automotive dealerships, mainly located on Dandenong Road, including: Fiat (with Alfa Romeo), Ford (and FPV), Holden (and HSV), Honda, Hyundai, Jeep (with Chrysler and Dodge), Kia, Mazda, Mitsubishi, Nissan, SsangYong, Subaru, Suzuki, Toyota, and Volkswagen (with Audi and Škoda).
+The northwest of the suburb has a number of automotive dealerships, mainly located on Dandenong Road.

 Culture

 Sculpture and visual arts

 McClelland Gallery and Sculpture Park is a major public art gallery in Frankston and on the Mornington Peninsula.
 It was established in 1971, through the bequest of poet Annie May (Nan) McClelland, in honour of her artist brother Harry McClelland.
 Located at 390 McClelland Drive on the border of Frankston and the City of Frankston suburb of Langwarrin, it is the leading sculpture park in Australia.
 It is set in 16 hectares of formal park and natural reserve with a permanent collection of over 100 large-scale sculptures by artists such as Peter Corlett, Inge King, Clement Meadmore, Lenton Parr and Norma Redpath.
 During its first 40 years of operation its governor was philanthropist Dame Elisabeth Murdoch, and it has been supported by the Elisabeth Murdoch Sculpture Foundation since 1989.
 As of 2015, its current director is John Cunningham.
 It has over 130,000 visitors annually.

 Four artists groups are also based on the grounds of McClelland Gallery and Sculpture Park, which are the McClelland Guild of Artists, McClelland Spinners and Weavers, Frankston Lapidary Club, and Peninsula Woodturners Guild.

 The largest and oldest artists group in Frankston and on the Mornington Peninsula is the Peninsula Arts Society which has its own studios and gallery in Frankston South and was founded in 1954.
 Other artists groups in the suburb are Frankston Photography Club which is one of the largest in the metropolitan area of Melbourne and was founded in 1955, and the Indigenous Australian artists' collective Baluk Arts which was founded in 2009.